Moving to live in Ireland from outside the EU

 Procedure at importation

-You should email your completed Declaration form for transfer of residence (C&E 1076) and necessary supporting documents to Revenue two weeks before your goods arrive.
+You or your authorised agent should email your completed Declaration form for transfer of residence (C&E 1076) and necessary supporting documents to Revenue two weeks before your goods arrive.

 You should email this information to the relevant email address of the port or airport you intend to import your goods into:

-If you transfer your residence from the UK (excluding Northern Ireland), and move your personal and household effects by ferry, you should email Revenue two weeks in advance with:
+If you are moving from the UK (excluding Northern Ireland), and move your personal and household effects by ferry through the freight channel, you will require a valid Pre-Boarding Notification (PBN) ID before you check in with the ferry company.

-- your completed Declaration form and the necessary supporting documents
+- your completed Declaration form (C&E 1076) and the necessary supporting documents

 - a request for the Pre-Boarding Notification (PBN) ID.